dlancer/django-pages-cms/docs/usage.rst

 You also should add your extended content types to PageContentType table.

-You may use embed video content type realisation in example project.
+You may use embed video content type realisation from example project.
 You may find it in the docs/example_app directory.
 You also can use ``django-pages-cms-extensions`` application as full tutorial.
 You can find ``django-pages-cms-extensions`` here: http://github.com/dlancer/django-pages-cms-extensions